department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/unemployability.md

 ---
 layout: page-breadcrumbs.html
-title: VA Individual Unemployability (Veterans Who Can't Work Due to a Disability)
+title: Being Unable to Work (Individual Unemployability)
 display_title: Unemployability
 description: Find out if you can get VA disability compensation because of a service-connected disability that's left you unable to work (called "individual unemployability").
 concurrence: complete